Timur2311/fastapi_booking/README.md

-# FastAPI SQLAlchemy SQLAdmin Example
+# SIMPLE FASTAPI BOOKING SYSTEM

 This is a FastAPI project using **SQLAlchemy** for database interactions and **SQLAdmin** for an admin interface.
 The project is set up with **Docker** for running PostgreSQL as the database.